-COMMENTATOR 4, famous Russian novelist #1: This story very much looks like a screenplay for an Bollywood film.
-Vilans come out of wood work only if love is mind-boggling.
-Here we have astouning love so mother and father crush onto the scene and steal her passport.
+COMMENTATOR 4, famous Russian novelist #1: This story very much looks like a screenplay for a Bollywood film.
+Vilans tend to come out of wood work only if love is mind-boggling.
+Here we have astouning love so mother and father crash onto the scene and steal her passport.
 The events are so crazy.
-Then she somehow manages to stay (in Ukraine).
+Then she somehow manages to stay in Ukraine.
 Then some girlfriend retrieves her passport.
-If her parents stole it, they would never give it up.
+If her parents stole it, they would hve never give it up.

-ANCHORWOMAN: Famous romance writers advise Elena: “if you want to impress Ukraine's elected president you should pay more attention to the facts.”
+ANCHORWOMAN: Famous novelists advise Elena: “if you want to impress Ukraine's elected president you should pay more attention to the facts.”

 ANCHORWOMAN: Elena and her partner don't even try to hide the fact that they have a fancy for creative writing.
 On the very website where they posted Elena's address to Zelensky they place their books where they write about their love, freedom and their sea wandering that has been going for 12 years already.